 If you see something I should post, please email it to firstname.lastname@example.org

 “We should consider every day lost on which we have not danced at least once.
 And we should call every truth false which was not accompanied by at least one laugh.” – Friedrich Nietzsche

-(if you send me questions I’ll try to answer them here)
+(if you send me questions, I’ll try to answer them here)

 Q: Why are you doing this blog?

 In addition, most political coverage seems to be partisan, coming from either the far right or the far left.
-But most Americans at least think of themselves as moderate, so they tire of news that has an axe to grind.
+But many Americans at least think of themselves as moderate, so they tire of news that has an axe to grind.
 Humor is a way to give voice to the passionate middle.

 Q: What are your politics?

 A: I am a moderate, albeit a fairly progressive one.
 Like many moderates, I tend to be a social liberal and a fiscal conservative.